LPG is a hydrocarbon compound consisting mainly of carbon and hydrogen atoms. LPG means liquefied petroleum gas.

 Guidelines for burial depth are stated in section 6.6.6 of NFPA 58.
 When containers are installed in an area with no vehicular traffic, the minimum burial depth from grade shall be 15cm.

-4.1.5 Minimum Separation Distance between point of LPG transfer and Exposures
+4.1.5 Minimum Separation Distance between the point of LPG transfer and Exposures

 Some of these requirements are clearly spelt out in section 6.5 of NFPA 58.
-Some of the requirement are
+Some of the requirement is

 LPG shall only be transferred into containers (Cylinders, tanks, vessels etc.) outdoor and not inside buildings

-LPG transfer into containers is permitted under weather shelter or canopy, however section 184.108.40.206 states that a vehicle fuel dispensing points installed under a weather shelter or canopy shall not be enclosed for more than 50 percent of its perimeter
+LPG transfer into containers is permitted under weather shelter or canopy, however, section 220.127.116.11 states that a vehicle fuel dispensing points installed under a weather shelter or canopy shall not be enclosed for more than 50 per cent of its perimeter